leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-The process of converting a program represented as a string into more convenient data structures is known as _parsing_, and the data structures are called the *Abstract Syntax Tree* (AST) of the program \cite[§ 4]{dragon-book}.
+The process of converting a program represented as a string into more convenient data structures is known as _parsing_, and the data structures are called the *Abstract Syntax Tree* (AST) of the program [dragon-book (§ 4)]().

 </fieldset>